morganross/docstosaurus/README.md

 Write a nested list and Docstosaurus will convert it to a hierarchy directoiy structure, files and their content.

-it doesnt make empty folders

-ADD CHECKBOX FOR EMPTY FOLDERS

-specify

-that is hard and vert different, new project!

-move docusauros logic to seperate part

-(the header stuff), make it more generalized

-add the part for roman numeralls and such

-ONLY MAKE FILES AT THE DEEPEST INDENATION LEVEL

 ## Directory Structure